near/docs/docs/3.tutorials/nfts/8-marketplace.md

 ### Listing logic {#listing-logic}

-In order to put a NFT on sale user should:
+In order to put an NFT on sale, a user should:

 1. Approve marketplace contract on NFT token (by calling `nft_approve` method on NFT contract)
 2. Call `list_nft_for_sale` method on marketplace contract.